Jericho Cruz

 Jericho Xavier Setubal Cruz (born October 11, 1990) is a Filipino-Guamanian professional basketball player for the San Miguel Beermen of the Philippine Basketball Association (PBA).
+He has earned multiple accolades throughout his career, including five PBA titles and a Finals MVP award.
+Internationally, he has won a gold medal with the Philippines at the 2013 SEA Games and is currently competing for Guam in major FIBA tournaments.

-Early life
+Early life and high school

 Cruz was born in Pasig of Metro Manila in the Philippines but would spend most of his childhood in Saipan of the Northern Mariana Islands.

 Prior to 2004, he would play basketball for the G-Rollers of Garapan.

 He would attend the Marianas High School for his secondary education.